 Okay.
 I know.
 It’s been long.
 Oh so long!
 But I bring to you this Black Pepper Lamb today, to make peace.

 I won’t bore you with the details of my long disappearance, except to say that we were on a wonderfully long vacation, and then back to the dreadful weather here which kind of took me off guard and made me sick to my core.
-And while the recovery has been slow, I kept my bored self busy by coming up with some creative ideas for HoH.
+And while the recovery has been slow, I kept my bored self busy by coming up with some creative ideas for this blog.
 I hope to share some fantastic news with you soon, so stay tuned!

 It’s funny to note that I may have made more soups and stews over the past two weeks than I would’ve made all of last year.
 And yet, when I think back, none of them seemed extraordinary enough to pass on to you.
 Most of my soups are made with whatever I have in the fridge, and so it’s very rare that I’m able to replicate the flavours exactly the next time I attempt to.
 And maybe that’s just how I like it to be.
 Nothing beats throwing a bunch of things into a big pot and watching it simmer into a bowl full of delicious goodness.

 One dish I did most enjoy recently, was this spicy Black Pepper Lamb.
 It started out like most of my dinner rush meals.
 I open up the fridge, stare into it for a long couple of minutes, and then start mixing and matching flavours into a pot.
 I would suggest saving this for a sunny winter Sunday afternoon when all you want to do is cuddle up with a good book while your stove slowly hums the sweet music of lunch in the making.
 Or maybe save it for that special dinner by the fireplace with a soft serenade in the background.
 No matter how and when you decide to try it, I’m sure you’ll enjoy it.
 But may I insist you tackle it when the temperatures are low into its negatives?
 ‘Coz that maybe the only way I can defend its heat level!